 A job and a good credit score will help you get qualified for funding

 Perhaps the most important reason you should stay at your current job as you’re in the process of buying or starting a business is due to your current income.
 Your employment status can help you qualify for the financing you need.
-Most lenders will look at your credit score and history, and the better it is, the more likely you are to not only get qualified for a personal loan but receive a favorable interest rate as well.
+Most lenders will look at your credit score and history, and the better it is, the more likely you are to not only qualify for a personal loan but to receive a favorable interest rate as well.
 Additionally, your current income is a critical component in whether or not a lender sees you as a qualified applicant.

 “Failing” allows you to fall back into your safety net, your job